kmue/mlbookcamp-capstone/README.md

 - 1 single, 64-neuron-wide dense layer which then finally maps into...
 - 1 dense output layer with 6 dimensions (1 output node for each class)

-We use relu activation throughout, except for the ouput layer where we need probability values for each of the possible predicted classes.
+We use relu activation throughout, except for the output layer where we need probability values for each of the possible predicted classes.

 ## 2) Using a prebuilt image classification framework (xception) and applying it to our data